PrivSec-dev/privsec.dev/content/posts/knowledge/FLOSS Security.md

 Manual invocation of a program paired with a tracer like `strace` won't always exercise all code paths or find edge-cases.
 [Fuzzing helps bridge this gap](https://en.wikipedia.org/wiki/Fuzzing): it automates the process of causing a program to fail by generating random or malformed data to feed it.
 Researchers then study failures and failure-conditions to isolate a bug.

 Fuzzing doesn't necessarily depend on access to source code, as it is a black-box technique.
-Fuzzers like [American Fuzzy Loop (AFL)](https://lcamtuf.coredump.cx/afl/) normally use [special builds](#special-builds), but [other fuzzing setups](https://aflplus.plus/docs/binaryonly_fuzzing/) can work with just about any binaries.
-In fact, some types of fuzz tests (e.g. [fuzzing an API](https://github.com/KissPeter/APIFuzzer/) for a web service) hardly need any implementation details.
+Fuzzers like [American Fuzzy Loop (AFL)](https://lcamtuf.coredump.cx/afl/) normally use [special fuzz-friendly builds](#special-builds), but [other fuzzing setups](https://aflplus.plus/docs/binaryonly_fuzzing/) can work with just about any binaries.
+In fact, some types of fuzz tests (e.g. [fuzzing a web API](https://github.com/KissPeter/APIFuzzer/)) hardly need any implementation details.

 Fuzzing frequently catches bugs that are only apparent by running a program, not by reading source code.
 Even so, the biggest beneficiaries of fuzzing are open source projects. [cURL](https://github.com/curl/curl-fuzzer), [OpenSSL](https://github.com/openssl/openssl/tree/master/fuzz), web browsers, text rendering libraries (HarfBuzz, FreeType) and toolchains (GCC, Clang, the official Go toolchain, etc.) are some notable examples.